radennis/Ravit-Blog/blogs/UseRestToEnableOptimizedAutoscale.md

       "maximum": 8
     },`

 Take the response of the command the above section and save it into a json file.

-The run the following command to PUT the cluster object including the optimized autoscale setting.
+Then run the following command to PUT the cluster object including the optimized autoscale setting.
 This would enable the optimized autoscale on your cluster.

-`armclient PUT /subscriptions/11d5f159-a21d-4a6c-8053-c3aae30057cf/resourceGroups/radennisgeneral/providers/Microsoft.Kusto/clusters/radennisscus?api-version=2019-05-15 @C:\Users\radennis\Desktop\temp\clusteroptimized.json -verbose`
+`armclient PUT /subscriptions/yoursubscriptionid/resourceGroups/yourresourcegroupname/providers/Microsoft.Kusto/clusters/yourclustername?api-version=2019-05-15 @pathToFileSaved.json -verbose`

-This could take a few minutes, after the command returns your cluster will be all set.
+This could take a few minutes, after the command returns, your cluster will be all set.